Home Remedies and Natural Cures

 • A salve

 It can also be used in a whole form or cut into smaller pieces.
-As a poultice soaked in water, arnica can be safely applied to the skin's surface.
+As a poultice soaked in water, it can be safely applied to the skin’s surface.

 Its organic compounds are helpful in reducing pain, swelling and redness.
 It is primarily used on external areas and is a common ingredient in herbal shampoos and skin care products.

-Although it is not intended for internal use, some maintain that, if properly diluted, arnica can be consumed for the treatment of colds, fevers, bronchitis, oral inflammation, epilepsy and seasickness.
+Although it is not intended for internal use, some maintain that, if properly diluted, it can be consumed for the treatment of colds, fevers, bronchitis, oral inflammation, epilepsy and seasickness.

 Click Here for Fresh Organic Herbs, Spices & Essecntial Oils